Amma Makkal Munnetra Kazhagam: Elections and alliances

 The AMMK was again allotted the pressure cooker symbol for the 2022 Tamil Nadu urban local body elections.
 It won from three corporation wards, 33 municipal wards and 66 town panchayat wards.
 After his expulsion from the AIADMK in July 2022 and restoration in August amidst a power struggle with Edappadi K. Palaniswami, AIADMK leader O. Panneerselvam expressed the desire to unify the party along with Sasikala and Dhinakaran.
 Dhinakaran rejected the idea of merging the AMMK with AIADMK, but stated that his party was willing to ally with them.

 On 9 May 2023, Pannerselvam, who had again been expelled from the AIADMK, met Dhinakaran and the two announced an alliance of their respective parties.
 Panruti Ramachandran, who was also expelled from AIADMK for siding with Pannerselvam, stated that they had decided on a "working arrangement" like that of the CPI and CPI (M).
 Dhinakaran was re-elected as the general secretary of the party on 6 August, while C. Gopal was elected as the president and S. Anbalagan was elected as the vice-president in party's general council meeting.

 Dhinakaran anncounced on 11 March 2024 that his party was joining the National Democratic Alliance (NDA) led by the Bharatiya Janata Party (BJP) ahead of the 2024 Indian general election, assuring it of unconditional support.
 The BJP and AMMK came to an agreement on 20 March about the AMMK contesting from two seats in Tamil Nadu.
 It failed to win from any of the two seats, although Dhinakaran managed to become the runner-up in the elections to the Theni Lok Sabha constituency.

 In May 2025, Dhinakaran stated that the AMMK and AIADMK will contest the 2026 Tamil Nadu Legislative Assembly election together as part of the NDA.
-Then, Dhinakaran announced in 3 September 2025 that his party's exit from NDA alliance.
+Then, Dhinakaran announced on 3 September 2025 that his party's exit from NDA alliance.
+In January 2026, AMMK formed ally with long-time rival Edappadi K. Palaniswami-led AIADMK as part of NDA.